12rambau/pygadm/docs/usage.rst

 .. warning::

     The names of countries are all unique but not the smaller administrative layers.
 If you request a small area using name, make sure it's the one you are looking for before running your workflow.
-If it's not the case, use the :code:`get_names` method to get the administrative code associated to the requested names, they are all unique.
+If it's not the case, use the :code:`AdmNames` method to get the administrative code associated to the requested names, they are all unique.

 Let's demonstrate this behavior with the "Central" province of Singapore.
 First we try to load it using its name.
 It should return an error: